linked-db/linked-ql/README.md

 ✨ _Now, that translates to about 50% code, plus whole namespacing exercise, having been eliminated!
 Yet, no questions asked about your schema, and none of the usual upfront relationship mapping!_

-Taking things further, you can chain these operators to any level:
+Taking things further, you are able to chain these operators to any level for your multi-level relationships:

 ```sql
 -- Linked QL